aipmhub/aipm-chat/contributing/Internationalization/Internationalization-Implementation.md

 - [i18next Official Documentation](https://www.i18next.com/)
 - [lobe-i18n Tool Description](https://github.com/lobehub/lobe-cli-toolbox/tree/master/packages/lobe-i18n)

-By following this guide, you can better understand and participate in the internationalization work of LobeChat, providing a seamless multilingual experience for global users.
+By following this guide, you can better understand and participate in the internationalization work of AiPMChat, providing a seamless multilingual experience for global users.